Breastfeeding Basics: Latch-on Technique and Proper Positioning

 Why all the fuss about your comfort?
 Once baby is latched-on, you’re going to be stuck in this position for 20 to 30 minutes.
 You don’t want to be all knotted up when baby finally falls asleep in your arms.

-• Use one or more pillows in your lap to bring baby up to the level of your breast.
-Don’t expect your arms alone to be able to hold her at breast height though an entire feeding.
-Use pillows and a foot support to bring baby up and in toward you.
+- Use one or more pillows in your lap to bring baby up to the level of your breast.
+Don’t expect your arms alone to be able to hold her at breast height through an entire feeding.
+Use pillows and foot support to bring baby up and in toward you.
 The baby comes to the breast, not the breast to the baby.

 Variations on this position